ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

     * `Environment Type`: Select IBM Public cloud as the environment type.

-    * `host`: Hostname of the region where your watsonx.data SaaS instance is provisioned, `<region>`.lakehouse.cloud.ibm.com`.
+    * `Host`: Hostname of the region where your watsonx.data SaaS instance is provisioned, `<region>`.lakehouse.cloud.ibm.com`.

-    * `watsonx-data`: Instance ID : CRN of the watsonx.data SaaS instance.
+    * `Instance ID` : CRN of the watsonx.data SaaS instance.

-    * `username`: The user name by which you want to connect to watsonx.data IBM cloud instance.
+    * `User Name`: The user name by which you want to connect to watsonx.data IBM cloud instance.
 The format is - `ibmlhapikey_userid`.
 Here ,userid is the IBM id of the user connecting to the watsonx.data instance.

-    * `privateKeyPath`: Path to your private SSH key file.
+    * `Private Key Path`: Path to your private SSH key file.

-    * `publicKeyPath`: Path to your public SSH key file.
+    * `Public Key Path`: Path to your public SSH key file.

     b.
 Click **Refresh**.
 The Visual Studio code window prompts for IBM Cloud IAM APIkey of the user that you specified in setting field watsonx-data.userName.
 To generate the API key, see [Managing user API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).